kasonchan/play-chat-api/README.md

 # PlayChat API (Under construction) #

-A REST API for the simple web chat application. v0.1.
+A RESTful API for the simple web chat application.

 Check [wiki](https://github.com/KasonChan/play-chat-api/wiki) for more information.